SudoHead/movie-classifier/README.md

 Run the script ```movie_classifier.py``` to make predictions:
 ```
 python movie_classifier.py --title "The Shawshank Redemption" --description "In 1947 Portland, Maine, banker Andy Dufresne is convicted of murdering his wife and her lover and is sentenced to two consecutive life sentences at the Shawshank State Penitentiary.
-He is befriended by Ellis "Red" Redding, an inmate and prison contraband smuggler serving a life sentence."
+He is befriended by Ellis Red Redding, an inmate and prison contraband smuggler serving a life sentence."
 ```

 ### Data preprocessing